freeradical13/freeradical13.github.io/index.md

 Temperature or heat is either measured in [degrees][] (°) of change on the scale of [Celsius][] (°C) or [Fahrenheit][] (°F), or in absolute terms on the scale of [Kelvin][] (K).

-Roughly, the scale of celsius is defined with 0°C being when pure water freezes at 1 atm, 100°C when pure water boils at 1 atm, and absolute zero is -273.15°C. The scale of fahrenheit is defined with 32°F being when water freezes at 1 atm, 212°F when water boils at 1 atm, and absolute zero is -459.67°F. Originally, the Kelvin scale was defined relative to Celsius, but is now defined as pressure invariant, with 0 as absolute zero, and 273.16K when water reaches its [triple point][].
+Roughly, the scale of celsius is defined with 0°C being when pure water freezes at 1 atm, 100°C when pure water boils at 1 atm, and absolute zero is -273.15°C. The scale of fahrenheit is defined with 32°F being when pure water freezes at 1 atm, 212°F when pure water boils at 1 atm, and absolute zero is -459.67°F. Originally, the Kelvin scale was defined relative to Celsius, but is now defined as pressure invariant, with 0 as absolute zero, and 273.16K when pure water reaches its [triple point][].
 Kelvin was designed so that an increase of one Kelvin is equal to an increase of 1°C.

 The [lowest recorded surface temperature][temperature comparison] on Earth is <code>184K / -89.2°C / -128.6°F</code>, the highest <code>331K / 58°C / 136.4°F</code>, and the average <code>288K / 15°C / 59°F</code>.

-The [specific heat][] is the amount of heat that must be absorbed or lost for 1g to change its temperature by 1°C.
+The [specific heat][] is the amount of heat that must be absorbed or lost for 1g of something to change its temperature by 1°C.

 All matter above absolute zero temperature continuously emits some of its kinetic energy as photons of electromagnetic radiation called [thermal radiation][] or heat.
 The temperature determines the [emission spectrum][] of wavelengths of the electromagnetic radiation.
 Most matter may also absorb some of any incoming electromagnetic radiation.